Christina5P/Penalty-kicks/README.md

 ## Design
 Since Python is a back end language, I havn´t focus on UX experience as much as the front end projects.
-For a more game friendly enviroment, I have used some colours and design font I have also put in commando to clear the terminal for an easier action.
+For a more game friendly enviroment, I have used some colours and design font.
+I have also put in commando to clear the terminal for an easier action.

+Through the project I have investigate some design potions from mpl soccer, turtle and also drawing a soccercage with python codes, but decided to drop those functions.

 ## Flowchart